RRC-ACE-Outreach/TechCamp/TechCamp - Web App/3 Networking Demo.md

 We will explore each of these pieces of information and see how they work together to deliver information over the Internet

+### Many ways to determine the address of my device
+Every device will have the required addresses for network communication Depending upon your operating system and the access you are granted on the device, there are different ways to determine the address of your device
+The slides at the end of this presentation will demonstrate methods to find your address on different devices Choose the method that matches both your operating system and the access you have to the device settings

 ### MAC Addresses
 Your computer's Network Interface’s physical address.
 Is like your name... stays the same even if you move to a different street.
 "Burned in" by the manufacturer into the device.
 Unique for every device Some operating systems are offering the option of randomizing your MAC address as a security feature Displayed as a hexadecimal number
-The MAC address is made up of 6 pairs of hexadecimal numbers separated by either a dash ('-') or a semi-colon (':')
+The MAC address is made up of 6 pairs of hexadecimal numbers separated by either a dash ('-') or a colon (':')

 A MAC address is a physical address of the network interface.
 Also known as a Network Interface Card (NIC).
 You can look at your MAC address in a variety of ways.
 MAC addresses are unique.
 Some operating systems will allow you to randomize your MAC address as a security feature, like your smart phone.